ssardina-research/pddl2smv/README.md

 It is done using the [Bison](https://www.gnu.org/software/bison/) parser and FLEX.
 Both distribution used are included here (as new versions may not work).

-Currently there are transltors to SMV files for TLV, JTLV and NuGAT.
+Currently there are transltors to SMV files for TLV, JTLV and NuGAT game solver formats.

-### TODO
+These translators were used for experimentation in the following article:

-In principle, one would like ONE single translator with options `--nugat`, `--tlv`, and so on.
+* Giuseppe De Giacomo, Alfonso Gerevini, Fabio Patrizi, Alessandro Saetti, and Sebastian Sardina.
+[Agent planning programs](http://www.sciencedirect.com/science/article/pii/S0004370215001563).
+Artificial Intelligence, 231:64--106, 2016.

 ### CONTRIBUTORS